Carnot cycle: Carnot's theorem

 In mesoscopic heat engines, work per cycle of operation in general fluctuates due to thermal noise.
 If the cycle is performed quasi-statically, the fluctuations vanish even on the mesoscale.
 However, if the cycle is performed faster than the relaxation time of the working medium, the fluctuations of work are inevitable.
 Nevertheless, when work and heat fluctuations are counted, an exact equality relates the exponential average of work performed by any heat engine to the heat transfer from the hotter heat bath.

 Efficiency of real heat engines

 Carnot realized that, in reality, it is not possible to build a thermodynamically reversible engine.
 So, real heat engines are even less efficient than indicated by Equation (3).
-In addition, real engines that operate along the Carnot cycle style (isothermal expansion / isentropic expansion / isothermal compression / isentropic compression) are rare.
+In addition, real engines that operate along the Carnot cycle style (isothermal expansion / adiabatic expansion / isothermal compression / adiabatic compression) are rare.
 Nevertheless, Equation (3) is extremely useful for determining the maximum efficiency that could ever be expected for a given set of thermal reservoirs.